WebAssembly/tool-conventions/SetjmpLongjmp.md

 * Emscripten (TBD version) has the runtime support ([emscripten_setjmp.c]) for the convention documented above.
-  It also supports a few traditional variations of the setjmp/longjmp ABI.

 * wasi-libc has the runtime support ([wasi-libc rt.c]) for the convention documented above.